Marcus Bettinelli: 2014–2021

 Bettinelli agreed a two-year extension to his Fulham contract on 10 January 2014, which would keep him at the club until June 2016.
 He made his debut for the club on 26 August in the second round of the League Cup away to West London rivals Brentford, keeping a clean sheet in a 1–0 victory.
 Four days later he made his league debut for Fulham in the Championship, a 1–1 home draw with Cardiff City.
 On 5 December, he was sent off after 18 minutes in a 5–0 loss to Watford at Craven Cottage for fouling Matěj Vydra, conceding a penalty that Troy Deeney put past substitute goalkeeper Gábor Király.

 Bettinelli signed another contract extension on 30 August 2017, keeping him at Fulham until June 2020 with an option in the club's favour to extend for a further year.
 He was second-choice to David Button for all but the last six matches of the 2016–17 Championship season and thought that his Fulham career was over, but manager Slaviša Jokanović eventually made him the starting goalkeeper for the following season.
 Fulham finished third and qualified for the play-offs, defeating Derby County 2–1 on aggregate in the semi-final and Aston Villa 1–0 in the final at Wembley Stadium.

 In October 2018, Bettinelli signed a new contract to last until 2021.
 For 2018–19, he lost his place to on-loan Spaniard Sergio Rico shortly before Jokanović's dismissal in November, and the situation remained the same under new manager Claudio Ranieri.
 He ended his season in February 2019 when he was ruled out for six months following a knee operation.

 On 10 September 2020, Bettinelli joined Championship club Middlesbrough on a season-long loan deal.

 Chelsea

 Bettinelli signed for Premier League club Chelsea on 28 July 2021 on a two-year contract.
 He made his Chelsea debut on 8 January 2022, in the 5–1 FA Cup third round victory over National League side Chesterfield at Stamford Bridge.
+On 27 March 2023, he signed a new deal that will run to the summer of 2026.

+Manchester City

+On 10 June 2025, fellow Premier League club Manchester City announced the signing of Bettinelli on a one-year deal.